-In part one of this post, we talked about why it’s a good idea to consider resale value of your before you’ve even built your Asheville custom home.
+In part one of this post, we talked about why it’s a good idea to consider the resale value of your Asheville home before you build.

 But what exactly does it look like to consider resale value before you start building?
 There are so many factors that affect a home’s value — how do you focus on the most important ones?
 And how do you make these predictions for a home that doesn’t even exist yet?

 Here are three key considerations you can’t afford to overlook when it comes to your Asheville custom home’s resale value.

 1. Make sure the location suits the build